anc5c07/anc5c07-site/_pages/ancs.md

   - title: |
       ## vote
     content: |
-      There are multiple kinds of votes, including:
+      There are multiple [kinds of votes](https://en.wikipedia.org/wiki/Voting_methods_in_deliberative_assemblies), including:
-      - voice vote (if things aren't expected to be close)
-      - roll-call vote (where more than two options may exist and a vote has a selection)
+      - **roll-call vote:** where more than two options may exist and a vote has a selection
-      - up/down vote (yes vs. no)
+      - **up/down vote**: yes vs. no

-      Most ANC votes are in that last category.
+      Most ANC votes are up/down.
 For a given up/down vote, there is a number associated with each of these categories:
       1. **Commission seats**: the number of SMDs within the Commission
       2. **Commissioners** or **filled seats**: the number of seats with a sworn in Commissioner (i.e. not vacant)
       3. **present Commissioners**: Commissioners in attendance at a meeting, less than or equal to the number of filled seats